 You should also expect that your competitor will be highly skilled and highly motivated to sell their services.
 Realize that if your sales cycle is long and your prospects are few, so too are your competitors.
 Keeping your sales skills strong and your professional network broad are critical success factors.

 Location, Location, Location

-As a final note, where you live and work will probably have a significant impact on both your success in selling outsourcing services and how many employers you will find.
+As a final note, where you live, and work will probably have a significant impact on both your success in selling outsourcing services and how many employers you will find.
 If you plan to look for a job selling services in a rural area, you may be in for quite a challenge.
-In general, the bigger the city the more outsourcing services sales position there will be.
-This doesn't mean that you won't find opportunities in all areas of the world, however.
+In general, the bigger the city, the more outsourcing services sales position there will be.
+It doesn't mean that you won't find opportunities in all areas of the world, however.
 So if selling outsourcing services is what you passionately want to do for a career, then polish your resume, hone your skills and get ready for a wonderful and rewarding career.